-If the above questions are bothering you and you are getting confused which will be the best career option then you should not miss a single part of this article.
+If the above questions are bothering you and you are getting confused about which will be the best career option then you should not miss a single part of this article.
 The article has been written for guiding the students who are confused between ACCA and CA. So, have a look below.

 Before getting into the depth analysis of which is a better career option for you.
-Let’s understand first what is CA and ACCA.
+Let’s understand first

 What is CA?

 But becoming a CA is not easy, this has been regarded as the toughest course in India.
-One can pursue CA course anytime after qualifying 12th.
+One can pursue a CA course anytime after qualifying 12th.
 There is no age limit to become a Chartered Account neither ICAI restricts students with any number of attempts to give this exam.

 What is ACCA?